 Buyers seeking luxury apartments, luxury single family homes, or luxury townhomes for sale as well as higher-end Jacksonville real estate will soon have a distinct advantage in the market.
 On October 1st, mortgage loan sizes are set to be cut.
 Fannie Mae and Freddie Mac will lower limits on mortgage loans they will buy from lenders.
 Some buyers who may have qualified for mortgage loans would now be forced into jumbo loans, which would be more difficult for them to get.
 Thus, many buyers will be forced out of the market.
 Buyers who remain in the market looking for high-end Jacksonville real estate or luxury apartments for rent will have less competition and be able to make the most of their purchases in the luxury homes market.

 While it will be a great time to buy Luxury residential homes in Jacksonville or maybe even luxury apartments, home owners may want to hold off on selling homes – especially more expensive ones.
 Whether you are looking to buy Jacksonville real estate or to rent out your old home, let Traditions Realty handle all your needs.
 Traditions is experienced and knowledgeable about Jacksonville real estate so you won’t have trouble finding luxury homes for sale.
-We understand that luxury home owners require a highly selective tenant-screening and placement process, and we can handle all aspects of property management.
+We understand that available luxury homes require a highly selective tenant-screening and placement process, and we can handle all aspects of property management.
 Let us help you navigate the current market and make the most of Jacksonville real estate.
 Read more below.

 Mortgage loan limits decline Oct.
 1